1EdTech/openbadges-specification/ob_v3p0/impl/migrating.md

 using a `did:web` issuer identifier, HTTPS Achievement identifier, and a `urn:uuid` in the `OpenBadgeCredential`.
 Meanwhile, an issuer may wish to avoid breaking support for OB 2.0 to ensure learners can still use their badges in tools that do not yet support the new version.
-This is possible, and can work elegantly to express the relationships between related objects if a few steps are followed.
+This is possible and can work elegantly to express the relationships between related objects if a few steps are followed.
 The _same achievement data_ may be exposed in OB 2.0 and OB 3.0/CLR 2.0 formats.
+It is not advisable to attempt to publish a combined expression of an entity that is compatible with OB 3.0/CLR 2.0 and the previous version formats, but it is possible to express the relationship between related objects using different IDs for the new versions of these specifications.

 For example, a `related` association may be made within an `Achievement` and the OB 2.0 equivalent `BadgeClass` that represents the same achievement.
 The issuer